-Surrogacy laws and subsequent risks will vary by country, so American intended parents should always consult with an international surrogacy agency and an experienced surrogacy lawyer before committing to a surrogacy process.
+Surrogacy laws and risks will vary by country, so American intended parents should always consult with an international surrogacy agency and an experienced surrogacy lawyer before committing to an international surrogacy opportunity.

-Below, we’ve outlined some of the important risks you should know if you’re considering international surrogacy.
+You can contact a surrogacy professional to learn more about starting the domestic surrogacy process.
+Below, we’ve outlined some important risks you should know if you’re considering international surrogacy.

 1. Health Risks

 When you pursue surrogacy, you’re placing immense trust in your surrogate — that she’s medically fit to carry your baby, that she can provide a healthy environment while your baby is in utero and more.
 Domestic surrogacies help solidify that trust, as each surrogate is thoroughly screened before being matched to ensure that she is physically, mentally and emotionally prepared for the surrogacy process.
 This way, you can better prevent delays or disappointment in your surrogacy than if your surrogate had not been properly screened.